 The evidence is clear: people in walkable neighborhoods tend to be healthier than those in auto-oriented areas.
 Minority communities are particularly negatively affected by a lack of walkability in their neighborhoods and thus, less access to physical exercise (see the above graphic).

 By not meeting this demand for walkable neighborhoods, we're hurting both affordability and economic productivity.
 We’re also cheating our communities out of the chance to be healthier, more environmentally-friendly and more accessible.
-As walkable neighborhoods become more and more desirable the cost of housing in those neighborhoods increases beyond the reach of so many people who could truly benefit from walkability.
-We need to change federal finance rules so that walkable living is more affordable.
+As walkable neighborhoods become more and more desirable, the cost of housing in those neighborhoods increases beyond the reach of so many people who could truly benefit from walkability.
+We need to change federal financing rules so that walkable living is more affordable.